 - Consistent pain on one side of the leg or buttocks

-Treatments for Sciatica
+Treatment for Sciatica

-What is sciatica?
+What is Sciatica?

 Sciatica is a symptom caused by pressure on the sciatic nerve.
 This pressure can result in numbness, tingling, pins and needles, weakness and pain in the back and down the legs.

-What causes sciatica?
+What causes Sciatica?

 Sciatica can result from a disc injury, disc herniation, incorrect spinal position or bad posture over many years can also put pressure on the sciatic nerve over time.

-What is the typical treatment plan for sciatica?
+What is the typical treatment plan for Sciatica?

-An initial phase of 12 decompression treatments over four to six weeks can be used for sciatica, but everybody is different!
+An initial phase of 12 decompression treatments over four to six weeks can be used for Sciatica, but everybody is different!
 Treatment plans vary depending on your condition.
 During our consultation process, we will tailor a treatment plan to suit your individual needs.
 Healing of the spine varies from person to person, so although many patients feel relief from the first treatment, others may take up to 12-24 sessions.

-How can spinal decompression help with sciatica pain relief?
+How can spinal decompression help with Sciatica pain relief?

 Non-surgical spinal decompression gently applies a form of traction to the spine, causing the vertebras to separate.
 This helps to reposition a bulging disc by drawing in disc material, resulting in less pressure on the nerves.
 Nutrients, oxygen and fluids are then able to fill the area again, creating the right healing environment for the discs.

-Can treatment for sciatica last long-term?
+Can treatment for Sciatica last long-term?

-What are the best exercises for sciatica pain relief?
+What are the best exercises for Sciatica pain relief?

-Before jumping into an exercise programme, it is crucial to know the underlying problem if you suffer from sciatica.
+Before jumping into an exercise programme, it is crucial to know the underlying problem if you suffer from Sciatica.
 Physical activity may help your treatment and progression to continue outside the clinic.
 As a guideline we only introduce exercises if you’re ready to perform exercises safely – for most patients this usually happens after an initial course of treatment has been completed.

-In general, exercises such as nerve flossing or lumbar rolls are useful for those suffering with sciatica.
+In general, exercises such as nerve flossing or lumbar rolls are useful for those suffering with Sciatica.
 Nerve flossing helps to relieve neural tension caused by spine compression, and is performed by slightly over-stretching a body segment until the altered nerve sensation is felt.
 This stretch helps to reduce numbness, tingling and pain, and can be done on the arms or legs.
 Each movement should be held for around thirty seconds and performed throughout the day.